therious/lab/libs/utils/docs/time-control.md

 # Time Control

 ## Purpose:
-- provide a unified model for expressing flexible time controls
+- provide a unified model for expressing flexible (game) time controls
 - provide a compact, intelligible and hopefully intuitive notation for expressing controls
 - provide an intuitive clock visualization that accomodates all cases

 ## Our Notation
-Expressed compactly and similarly to popular notation used for Chess time control, expanded to accommodate Go controls
+Compactly and similar to popular notation Chess time control, expanded to accommodate Go controls

 ### Summary of Notation
     [Periods *] [[reset] Moves / ] [(Delay)] [reset] Time [..Cap] [+ [..]Bonus]